Last Updated on May 8, 2022

-The Smart LDS system comes with 14 sensors of different types that give the robot a higher level cleaning capacity plus an LDS laser to create a map of the cleaning area.
+The Smart LDS system comes with 14 sensors of different types that give the robot a higher level of cleaning capacity plus an LDS laser to create a map of the cleaning area.

-The LDS system is combined with an intelligent 32-bit quad core processor for its LIDAR navigation, an improvement that makes this cleaning robot a genius.
+The LDS system is combined with an intelligent 32-bit quad-core processor for its LIDAR navigation, an improvement that makes this cleaning robot a genius.

-Also, the vacuum cleaner is guided using a high-precision laser which helps the bot maintain an accurate and stable displacement while working.
+Also, the robot vacuum cleaner is guided using a high-precision laser which helps the bot maintain an accurate and stable displacement while working.

 Another example … dog poop!
-Say your furry fried has left you an accident on the carpet, there is a very good chance that this smart vacuum cleaner will not smear it all over the house as has been the case in the past!
+Say your furry friend has left you an accident on the carpet, there is a very good chance that this smart vacuum cleaner will not smear it all over the house as has been the case in the past!

-The product can efficiently remove partins, debris and pet hair from your flooring system.
+The product can efficiently remove partins, debris, and pet hair from your flooring system.
 The robot has a rubber side brush and a cleaning brush with detachable parts.